tarantool/node-tarantool-driver/README.md

 $ ./test/box.lua
 ```

-Then just a use **npm start** and it will use mocha and launch test.
+Then just a use **npm test** and it will use mocha and launch test.

 ##Contributions